thelikes/blog/posts/how_to_dinvoke.md

 ![](assets/2021-09-09_19-05.png)

-In this case, it is easy to determine which is the call from our program as only one of the 2 calls marks the space with 'execute' permissions.
+In this case, it is easy to determine which is the call from our program as only 1 of the 2 calls marks the space with 'execute' permissions.

 ![](assets/2021-09-09_19-08.png)